ChrisPritchard/solitaire-ebiten/design.md

 - as the player drags, the moving card and all valid stacked are also moved
 - if the player releases, check if it can be stacked in place. if not issue move orders back to position
 - check victory conditions as appropriate

+## dragging/mouse clicks

+I want to support both mouse and touch inputs, which work differently in ebiten.
+To do this I need to track:

+- whether these are pressed, or released
+- the current state of a drag action
+- if just pressed, is there a card that can be moved? if so, memorise it
+- on updates, if the drag position has moved, then move the moving card
+- on release, determine if the card can be placed there, if so place it, else snap back to its original position